-“As a transgender person, it’s very difficult to access health care with competent providers knowledgeable about transgender health care,” explains Jordan Rubenstein of UJA-Federation of New York.
+“As a transgender person, it’s very difficult to access health care with competent providers knowledgeable about transgender health care,” explains Jordan Rubenstein of Ellevest.
 “The more diverse the people are who provide medical care, the better they can respectfully and knowledgeably assist their patients.”

 Diversity in health care starts at the beginning

-“Doctors are required to be competent not only in medicine but also in communication and caring for people with different disease burdens, socio-cultural realities, expectations, values, and beliefs,” explains Dr. Satesh Bidaisee, Professor of Public Health and Preventive Medicine and Assistant Dean for the School of Graduate Studies at St. George’s University.
-“Doctors of today need a global competence to understand the diverse populations they serve.
-Global competence for diverse populations is exactly what medical schools need to provide for their students, who in turn will provide nuanced care for patients of all walks of life.”
+“Doctors are required to be competent not only in medicine but also in communication and caring for people with different disease burdens, socio-cultural realities, expectations, values, and beliefs,” explains Dr. Satesh Bidaisee, a professor of public health and preventive medicine and assistant dean for the School of Graduate Studies at St. George’s University.
+“Doctors of today need a global competence to understand the diverse populations they serve.”
+He feels it’s the responsibility of medical schools to provide this competence for students, who in turn will provide nuanced care for patients of all walks of life

 Diversity in health care matters

-Diversity in health care isn’t about filling seats with mandated numbers.
-It’s about ensuring all backgrounds, beliefs, ethnicities, and perspectives are adequately represented in the medical field.
-It’s about providing the best possible care for a variety of patients by enlisting a variety of providers.
-And at the end of the day, it’s about providing the best possible care for all patients.
+Diversity in health care helps ensure all backgrounds, beliefs, ethnicities, and perspectives are adequately represented in the medical field.
+It’s about providing the best possible care for all patients.